hatbearingoctopus/Grade-Calculator/README.md

 takes a studentScore and totalPossibleScore and calculates the percentage and returns this with a letter grade attached.

-No UI, just pure JS practice
+No UI, just pure JS function practice

 working with template strings to simplify code